nikosdion/joomla_com_upgrader/README.md

 Sponsorships will help me spend more time working on this tool, the Joomla extension developer's documentation and core Joomla code.

-If you're interested hit me up at [https://www.dionysopoulos.me/contact-me.html?view=item](the Contact Me page)!
+If you're interested hit me up at [the Contact Me page](https://www.dionysopoulos.me/contact-me.html?view=item)!
 You'll get my gratitude and your logo on this page.

 ## Requirements